hkstm/UvA.WSCBS2021/PythonCalculator/README.md

 This directory contains a Python SOAP Web-Service Caclulator.
-The Calculator Service is build with the libraries: Spyne (server), Zeep (client).
+The Calculator Service is build with the libraries: Spyne (server) and Zeep (client).

 A Naive frontend is implemented with Flask.